ORNL/cpp-proposals-pub/layout_stride_fix/layout_stride_fix.md

 ## Preference for Resolution

-We believe that it is preferrable to preserve default constructibility of `layout_stride` for all specializations of `layout_stride` to simplify a number of generic programming cases.
-Specifically, if layout policies are used directly in higher level data structures for which the user wants to enable default constructibility.
+We believe that it is preferable to preserve default constructibility of `layout_stride` for all specializations of `layout_stride` to simplify a number of generic programming cases -- specifically, if layout policies are used directly in higher-level data structures for which the user wants to enable default constructibility.

 ## Proposed Wording